 In 2022, tuition for full-time students at University of Baltimore was $7,296 a year for in-state students and $20,746 a year for out-of-state students.

 Usually, college tuition goes up about 3% every year.

 If this makes attending the college of your dreams feel scary, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students find the actual cost of college is way less than the total tuition after grants, scholarships, and tuition discounts kick in.
 And, student loans can make thecost of college feel more doable until you're done with college.

 International students can expect to pay 20,746 per year for tuition at University of Baltimore.

-University of Baltimore is a public, state institution, so it offers a reduced tuition rate of $7,014 for in-state students who attend full-time.
-For students who are not considered Maryland-residents, out-of-state tuition is $19,374 a year.
+University of Baltimore is a public, state institution, which means it offers a reduced tuition rate of $7,296 for students who qualify as state residents and attend full-time.
+For students who are not considered Maryland-residents, out-of-state tuition is $20,746 a year.